hackerb9/gwordlist/README.md

-* At first I tried accumulating a different count for each usage of a word (e.g., watch_VERB and watch_NOUN), but that meant some words wouldn split their vote and not be listed among the most common.
+* At first I tried accumulating a different count for each usage of a word (e.g., watch_VERB and watch_NOUN), but that meant some words would split their vote and not be listed among the most common.
+  [This does not seem to be the case in the 2020 dataset in which the plain word is equal to the total of the various part of speech versions].

   Also, it meant I had many duplicates of the same word.

-So, I now I just throwaway the part of speech.
+  The current solution is to skip any words with an underscore in them.

   r_ADP   1032605				out_ADV 9199818
   r_CONJ  1048981				out_ADJ 8645123